tillbiskup/evefile/docs/usecases.rst

 .. note::

     Please note that in case of getting a data frame for *individual* datasets, no :mod:`joining <evefile.controllers.joining>` of data will be performed before exporting the data to a :class:`pandas.DataFrame`.
 This is different to the situation described below where you export the data of a list of datasets to a data frame.
-Furthermore, in contrast to previous eveH5 interfaces, the data frames returend for more complicated channel types, such as :class:`AverageChannelData <evefile.entities.data.AverageChannelData>` and :class:`IntervalChannelData <evefile.entities.data.IntervalChannelData>`, will generally contain *less* columns, as some of the previously contained columns are scalar metadata that do *not* change for the individual values.
+Furthermore, in contrast to previous eveH5 interfaces, the data frames returned for more complicated channel types, such as :class:`NormalizedChannelData <evefile.entities.data.NormalizedChannelData>`, :class:`AverageChannelData <evefile.entities.data.AverageChannelData>`, and :class:`IntervalChannelData <evefile.entities.data.IntervalChannelData>`, will generally contain *less* columns, as some of the previously contained columns are scalar metadata that do *not* change for the individual values.
+Nevertheless, all these more complicated channel types will contain more than one column for data in the data frame.

 Export data of a list of datasets to a data frame